 Many British TV shows premiere in the US exclusively on select public TV stations.
 (This means they are not PBS shows, although they air on some PBS member stations.)
 Series that made huge splashes when they debuted in local US markets include DCI Banks, Death in Paradise, Father Brown, and Scott & Bailey.
 Others that made their stateside premieres exclusively on public TV stations include:

-Two public TV stations worth noting are KCET and WETA.
+A public TV station worth noting is WETA.

 To see which British TV programs are premiering on public TV stations this month, check out our British TV Viewing Guide.